iceteabottle/flexible-squares/README.md

 The grid is a really simple calculation.
 Since we can use the calc() function in css, it's a one-liner: `width: calc(100%/10);` To get a square out of the div you can use the `padding-bottom` property.
 Also a one-liner: `padding-bottom: calc(100%/10);`

-**Important:** The second value in the calc() function is the grid count and must be the same on both properties!
+**Important:** The second value in the calc() function is the grid count and must be the same on the width and padding-bottom properties!

 - - -